-Oacoma, SD The expedition passes the creek where Shannon had waited to be rescued.
-Gass and Reubin Field spend the night twelve miles up the White River.
-Lewis adds three plant specimens to his collection, and Casa Calvo urges his Spanish superiors to stop the expedition.
+Moving up the Missouri, the expedition passes the creek where Pvt.
+Shannon had waited to be rescued.
+Camping near present Oacoma, South Dakota, Lewis adds three plants to his collection and Sgt.
+Gass and Pvt.
+Reubin Field spend the night twelve miles up the White River.
+Elsewhere, Casa Calvo urges his Spanish superiors to stop the Lewis and Clark Expedition.

 Shannon’s Creek